raynamharris/LTCC-BIO103/index.md

 Which type of cell is responsible for making antibodies?

-1. T-lymphocytes
+1. T-cells
-1. B-lymphocytes
+1. B-cells
 1. Macrophages
 1. Basophils

-Which cell is necessary to allow B-lymphocytes to differentiate into plasma cells and memory B-cells?
+Which cell is necessary to allow B-cells to differentiate into plasma cells and memory B-cells?

 1. Cytotoxic T-cells
 1. Helper T-cells